tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-07-26-be-aware-of-comma-separated-pseudo-classes.md

 }
 ```

 The above works with Chrome, Firefox, and Safari, which are the browsers I use/test most frequently, but it doesn't (at the time of this writing) work with Microsoft Edge, which I usually reluctantly launch to test changes with this site.
 It was on one of these occasions that I realized this sad truth.
 Because Edge doesn't support `:focus-within`, the `.active` selector wouldn't produce the UI animation I had grown to expect after clicking "Social" in the navbar.
-I wasn't aware of browser behavior when it comes to unknown selectors, so I spent an afternoon Googling and tinkering with my JavaScript, HTML and CSS, all to no avail.
+I wasn't aware of browser behavior when it comes to unknown selectors, so I spent an afternoon Googling and tinkering with my JavaScript, HTML, and CSS, all to no avail.

 {% include image.html url_src='https://imgs.xkcd.com/comics/debugging.png'
                       class='center'